-3.8.7 Insurance
+3.7.7 Insurance

-3.8.7.1 The CLA maintains a comprehensive insurance program that provides General Liability, Sports Accident and Directors and Officers Errors and Omissions coverage to the directors, officers, staff, members, volunteers and sponsors of the CLA.
-Upon annual renewal

-- of this policy, the CLA consults with the insurance provider to determine if there are any emerging gaps, issues or deficiencies to be addressed through insurance renewal. - 3.8.7.2 Not all risks are insurable.
-However, as part of its commitment to risk management, the CLA will take all reasonable steps to ensure that insurance coverage is available for those activities essential to the mission of the CLA and that pose significant risks.
+- 3.7.7.1 LC maintains a comprehensive insurance program that provides General Liability, Sports Accident and Directors and Officers Errors and Omissions coverage to the directors, officers, staff, members, volunteers and sponsors of LC.
+Upon annual renewal of this policy, LC consults with the insurance provider to determine if there are any emerging gaps, issues or deficiencies to be addressed through insurance renewal. - 3.7.7.2 Not all risks are insurable.
+However, as part of its commitment to risk management, LC will take all reasonable steps to ensure that insurance coverage is available for those activities essential to the mission of LC and that pose significant risks.

-3.8.8 Approval
+3.7.8 Approval

-3.8.8.1 This Policy was approved by the Board of Directors on November 17, 2012.
+3.7.8.1 This Policy was approved by the Board of Directors on November 17, 2012.

-3.9 AMENDMENTS TO THE REGULATIONS
+3.8 AMENDMENTS TO THE REGULATIONS